IoanHadarean/fullstackmilestoneproject/README.md

    month orders/sales are gathered as a key/value pair in a dictionary with the name of the day/month and the number of orders/sales in that day with duplicate keys.
    Afterwards, the daily/monthly orders and sales are updated for each day/month so that there are no more duplicate keys.
 The total of orders and sales is also added as a key/value pair in a dictionary.
 The charts data (in the form of lists containing dictionaries) is then sent to the `get data` function that returns it as a `JsonResponse`.
-   Note: if the orders or sales for a specific day or month are empty, the number of orders/sales gets set to `0`.
+   If the orders or sales for a specific day or month are empty, the number of orders/sales gets set to `0`.
 For each of the lists in the `JsonResponse`, a chart is created using
    [Chart.js](https://www.chartjs.org) (before the data is fully loaded, a spinner is shown on the charts page through JavaScript).
 3. [Contact App](/contact)
    The contact app has a contact form that is used for sending a user related enquiry to the support team(admin).
 When the contact form gets submitted, the user gets notified by email that the enquiry was received successfully.
 The user can also navigate to the home page using the `BACK TO HOME` button.
-Note: when the user is logged in, there is no email field for the contact form as the email is automatically retrieved from the `request` object.
+When the user is logged in, there is no email field for the contact form as the email is automatically retrieved from the `request` object.
 The email field is only shown when the user is logged out.
 4. [Forum App](/forum)
    The forum app adds up to the project functionalities by permitting users to access all the posts and to filter posts by a certain user.
 A logged in user can add a new post on the